Leptogenesis with dynamical couplings

 Model building for the power law scenario is inspiringly more diverse.
-One simple example is to couple the RHN to a scalar field $S$ whose potential is similar to the relaxion potential~\cite{Graham:2015cka}.
-At high temperatures, the field value of the scalar $S$ increases as it rolls down in time, until the process is stopped by a potential barrier.
-The temperature that the vev of the new scalar field $S$ freezes corresponds to $M_1/z_p$ in Eq.~\eqref{eq:powerlambda}.
-The detailed temperature dependence of the coupling $\lambda_{D,\rm p}$ scanned by $S$ is determined by the rolling dynamics along the scalar potential.
-In the end, the value of $\lambda_{D,\rm p}$ at $z_{\rm p}$ is dynamically selected to match the thermal coupling at low temperatures.
-Without delving into the specifics of scalar potential model building, our benchmark analysis reveals that an overall power index of $a_p \gtrsim 1.8$ is necessary for $z_{p}\leq 20$.
+One simple example is to couple the RHN to a new field $S$ whose potential is similar to the relaxion potential~\cite{Graham:2015cka}.
+At high temperatures, the field value of $S$ increases as it rolls down in time, until the process is stopped by a potential barrier.
+The temperature where the vev of $S$ freezes corresponds to $M_1/z_{\rm p}$ in Eq.~\eqref{eq:powerlambda}.
+The detailed temperature dependence in $\lambda_{D,\rm p}$ scanned by $S$ is determined by the rolling dynamics along the scalar potential.
+In the end, the value of $\lambda_{D,\rm p}$ at $z_{\rm p}$, which determines both the BAU and the SM neutrino mass, is dynamically selected to match the thermal coupling at low temperatures.
+Without going into details of constructing the scalar potential model, our benchmark analysis in the right panel of Fig.~\ref{fig:switchparam} reveals that an overall power index of $a_{\rm p} \gtrsim 1.8$ is needed for $z_{\rm p}\leq 20$.